KpH8MACS4KREC2NITK/Monty-Hall_Problem/README.md

 ABSTRACT

-This research note presents a quick re-look at the Monty-Hall Problem, refuting the widely accepted position held by the leading subject-area-experts, and establishing that there is no rational basis for a switched choice in the decision to be made by the game show guest.
+This research report presents a deep re-look at the classical Monty-Hall Problem, refuting the widely accepted position held by the leading subject-area-experts, and establishing that there is no rational basis for a switched choice in the decision to be made by the guest of the game show.

 Many a times, the additional knowledge gained, revealing a losing-chance, although leads to an updated smaller sample-space, may not be specific enough for refinement/update on the relative chances between/among the now-available alternatives in the resultant smaller sample-space.

 Keywords: 	A-Priori Probability; A-Posteriori Probability;
-		Mutually Independent Events; Joint Probability Distribution;
+		Mutually Independent Events; Joint Probability;
 		Mutually Exclusive Together Exhaustive Alternatives;
-		Conditional Probability.
+		Restricted Probability, Conditional Probability.
+Marginal Probability.

 AMS MSC Mathematics Subject Classification:	60A99; 60C99; 62A99; 62C99.